 The most important aspect to me, based on my personal experience as an expat and from the stories of many of these women around the world is, her wellbeing and that she finds a path to nurture fulfillment and purpose.
 Time goes by so fast she doesn’t want to waste it and missed opportunities.
 Moves and relocations can slow down our lives considerably, and carry long periods of uncertainty, loneliness, single parenting and not having a loving network around you.

 Data will change as the world changes, we’ll see the percentage of male expatpartners increase, we’ll see more online resources available and the explosion of knowledge will continue without a doubt.
 But our essence, needs and feelings will remain together with all of what makes us humans.
 Women need to feel recognized, valued, understood and be heard.
 We need to cultivate our inner-strength and build a well of resources as we march through different life’s stages and embrace life’s altering events the magnitude of relocating.
 The best resources are the ones that come from within ourselves.

-In my book Exmatriate, I share a multidisciplinary well-being and personal development program, specifically crafted for the expatpartner, and with seven strategies, I include tools and techniques that can help her take full charge of her new life abroad and make the best out of it, protect her families’ well-being, without falling behind.
+In my work, I share a multidisciplinary wellbeing and personal development program, specifically crafted for the expatpartner.
+With seven strategies to manage change and transitions, I include tools and techniques that can help her take full charge of her new life abroad and make the best out of it, protect her families’ wellbeing, without falling behind.
 It’s an optimal alternative to help her enrich her inner resources and be more assertive in using the ones outsourced.